 - Income Information for International Students and Parents

-International applicants must provide income information for themselves and their parents for the 2020 financial year.
+International applicants must provide income information for their parents for the 2021 financial year.
 This information may be provided in one of two ways, depending on the applicant’s circumstances:

 - Submit the local equivalent of a U.S. tax return from the applicant's home country.
 If this does not exist, you should submit a statement from the employer confirming all income.